librenms/librenms/doc/Extensions/Applications.md

 ### Apache
 Either use SNMP extend or use the agent.

+Note that you need to install and configure the Apache [mod_status](https://httpd.apache.org/docs/2.4/en/mod/mod_status.html) module before trying the script.

 ##### SNMP Extend
 1. Download the script onto the desired host (the host must be added to LibreNMS devices)
 ```